 We expect the bank's profitability to remain strong, but face pressure amid the challenging operating environment in Nigeria.
-Net interest income will benefit from increasing policy rates, but the high cash reserve requirement in the country will continue to weigh on the bank's ability to generate interest income.
-In the addition, foreign currency rationing by the central bank will continue to constrain the access of local corporates to US dollars to conduct their businesses, and hence affect the bank's business generation.
+We expect the bank's net interest income to continue to benefit from increasing policy rates.
+However, the high cash reserve requirement in the country will continue to constrain the bank's ability to generate interest income; while the fact that some savings deposit rates are index-linked to the policy rate will limit the widening in net interest margins.
+In addition, the foreign currency shortage in the country will continue to constrain the access of local corporates to US dollars to conduct their businesses, and hence affect the bank's business generation.
 We expect operational expenses to increase further amid elevated inflation, combined with continued high regulatory costs.
-We expect the extent of the required increased in provisioning needs (amid currency devaluation and elevated inflation) to be limited by the already high cost of risk booked by the bank during the first nine months of 2023.
+We expect the extent of the required increased in provisioning needs (amid currency devaluation and elevated inflation) to be limited by the already high cost of risk booked by the bank during 2023-24.